-Section 13.9 requires thea registrant making a referral to take reasonable steps to satisfy itself that the other party receivingto the referral arrangement is appropriately qualified to perform the contemplated services, and if applicable, is appropriately registered.
-The registrant is responsible for determining the due diligence steps that are appropriatenecessary in the particular circumstances.
-For example, this mayWe expect that, at a minimum, they will include
+Section 13.9 requires a registrant making a referral to take reasonable steps to satisfy itself that the other party to the referral arrangement is appropriately qualified to perform the contemplated services, and if applicable, is appropriately registered.
+The registrant is responsible for determining the due diligence steps that are necessary in the particular circumstances.
+We expect that, at a minimum, they will include